magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 * the value of `quantity` has to be a positve integer
 * the values of `price`, `tax` and `discount` have to be numbers

-Following is the content of the newly created `validators.clj` file.
+Following is the content of the newly created `validators.cljc` file.

 ```clj
 (ns modern-cljs.shopping.validators